 2. Strong Monetization Opportunities: These systems allow several revenue streams from the start.
 Businesses can earn through:

-This diversified monetization model makes it highly attractive for fintech startups, banks, as well as NBFCs looking to maximize ROI.
+This diversified monetization model makes it highly attractive for fintech startups and banks, as well as NBFCs, looking to maximize ROI.

 This makes it easier for businesses to expand internationally without major infrastructure changes.